Your Software PM Mentor

 That was a signal to test it.

-This sentences did not stand out from the whole lot of other text.
+This sentences did not stand out from a whole lot of other text.
 But if you even scan it, you will notice that for sure.

 They are very informative, thank you very much!